GingerGengar/Beringin/README.md

     6.)
 The proof of theorems found in this document should be replaced if a more elegant proof appears.

-    Now an interesting bit: Why should I care if this is private or not?
-I mean it did cost me a lot of effort to produce this but I did write for myself.
-Distributing it costs me nothing so if it brings advantage, why shouldn't I?
-This project may serve as the theoretical basis for project River, to be discussed some other time.

 # Objectives: